 The soil you use will also affect its watering requirements.
 If you choose well-draining soil, you can water your Monstera Peru more often without worrying that it’ll become saturated.
 Monstera Peru requires moist, rich soil with good drainage.

 A light, barky, soil mixture will work just fine.
-If you want to make your own, you can use compost, mulch, perlite, and shredded bark or peat moss.
-For most of my similar plants, I use a high-quality indoor potting soil with orchid bark and some peat moss added in.
+If you want to make your own, you can use compost, mulch, perlite, and shredded bark, coco coir, or fine moss.
+For most of my similar plants, I use a high-quality indoor potting soil with orchid bark and some coco coir added in.
 Occasionally some extra perlite.
 And worm castings for extra nutrients!

 The one thing you have to watch out for is compacted soil.
 You have to keep its soil loose to allow oxygen to pass through to the roots, otherwise it’ll “choke” your Monstera Peru, stunting its growth.
 If you notice your soil beginning to easily cake and shrink, even with watering, it’s probably not the best soil for your plant.